openedx/docs.openedx.org/source/educators/how-tos/set_up_course/set_schedule.rst

 follow these steps.

 .. note::
- EdX recommends that you verify all important dates in Studio one week before you plan to start the course.
+ Open EdX recommends that you verify all important dates in Studio one week before you plan to start the course.

 #.
 On the **Settings** menu, select **Schedule & Details**.